Best Of17 min read

 • WireGuard and OpenVPN support

-• Audited no-logs policy (multiple independent audits)
+• Audited no-logs policy (multiple independent audits confirm it)

 • Multi-hop (double VPN) routing available